New York, New Haven and Hartford Railroad

 Beginning in the 1890s and accelerating in 1903, New York banker J. P. Morgan sought to monopolize New England transportation by arranging the NH's acquisition of 50 companies, including other railroads and steamship lines, and building a network of electrified trolley lines that provided interurban transportation for all of southern New England.
 By 1912, the New Haven operated more than 2000 miles of track, with 120,000 employees, and practically monopolized traffic in a wide swath from Boston to New York City.

 This quest for monopoly angered Progressive Era reformers, alienated public opinion, raised the cost of acquiring other companies and increased the railroad's construction costs.
 The company's debt soared from $14 million in 1903 to $242 million in 1913, while the advent of automobiles, trucks and buses reduced its profits.
-Also in 1913, the federal government filed an antitrust lawsuit that forced the NH to divest its trolley systems.
+Also in 1914, the federal government filed an antitrust lawsuit that forced the NH to divest its trolley systems, however, in practice this did not ultimately occur.

 The line became bankrupt in 1935.
 It emerged from bankruptcy, albeit reduced in scope, in 1947, only to go bankrupt again in 1961.
 In 1969, its rail assets were merged with the Penn Central system, formed a year earlier by the merger of the New York Central Railroad and Pennsylvania Railroad.
-Already a poorly-conceived merger, Penn Central proceeded to go bankrupt in 1970, becoming the largest U.S. bankruptcy until the Enron Corporation superseded it in 2001.
+Already a poorly conceived merger, Penn Central went bankrupt in 1970, becoming the largest U.S. bankruptcy until the Enron Corporation superseded it in 2001.
 The remnants of the system now comprise Metro-North Railroad's New Haven Line, much of the northern leg of Amtrak's Northeast Corridor, Connecticut's Shore Line East and Hartford Line, parts of the MBTA, and numerous freight operators such as CSX and the Providence and Worcester Railroad.
-The majority of the system is now owned publicly by the states of Connecticut, Rhode Island, and Massachusetts.
+The majority of the surviving system is now owned publicly by the states of Connecticut, Rhode Island, and Massachusetts, with other surviving segments owned by freight railroads; many abandoned lines have been converted into rail trails.